-Heraldry is the profession, study or art of creating, granting and blazoning arms and ruling on questions of rank or protocol, as exercised by an officer of arms.
+Heraldry is a profession, the study or art of creating, granting and blazoning arms and ruling on questions of rank or protocol, as exercised by an Officer of Arms.
 In England and Wales, the only Arms that have currency (are held legitimately) are those granted by the ‘Kings of Arms’ and are subject to approval by the College of Arms.
 All others are termed pretended or false, and their use is fraudulent.

 The society’s acclaimed book ‘Metcalfe - History of the Clan’ devotes a chapter to the various Metcalfe Arms and their construction and a selection are shown below.
 Each coat of arms is unique although they can be inherited by descent in an unbroken line from the original bearer.
 The Arms usually have some reference to the bearer's name or occupation and commonly are a pun on the family name such as the Metcalfe device of a calf.